 Overall, Is Cape Town A Good Place To Live?

 Yes!
-Despite the occasional crime and the extra precautions that one must take, Cape Town is an incredible place to live.
+Despite the occasional crime tarnishing the safety of Cape Town and the necessary precautions that one must take, this amazing city is an incredible place to live.

-With all of the breathtaking scenery, the stunning coastlines, and the vibrant mix of cultures, there are more than enough reasons to take the risk.
+With all of the breathtaking scenery, natural beauty, stunning coastlines, and the vibrant mix of cultures, there are more than enough reasons to take the risk.
 Some locals have lived in Cape Town their entire lives and have never had any kind of bad experience of mugging or pickpockets.

 Many who have experienced crime in the city agree that it is a minor part of daily life.
 Many would choose to stay in Cape Town again and again, regardless of the crime.